Exploring the Temple Ruins of Hampi, India

-Hampi ruins are the center point of the glamour of the town.
+Hampi ruins are the centre point of the glamour of the town.
 And they are rather glorious considering they were built before the 14th century.
-Apart from a characteristic architectural style, a common element of sand-colored granite binds everything together.
+Apart from a characteristic architectural style, a common element of sand-coloured granite binds everything together.
 And since the boulders and hills around Hampi town carry the same texture, I guess you know where the buildings come from.

 Book a Private tour Online: Hampi Heritage Private Half Day Tour

 I am adding a map with marked locations if you are looking to do a DIY trip.
 I think these places are the best of the ruins and must not be missed.

 The whole city is divided into three parts: The sacred center, the royal center, and the urban core.
 The sacred center is where most of the temples are located that even date way back from the 14th century.
 The royal center has the ruins from the royal palace, queen’s bath, and household.
 The urban core has public baths, water tanks, mandapas, and markets.

 The most important temple structure in the town is the Virupaksha Temple, right next to the Tungabhadra river where you will cross over to the other side.
 The temple itself has a huge and gorgeous entrance in Dravidian style with elaborate sculptures of deities.
 Make sure you cover yourself on your shoulders and knees before you enter.